executes assembler fragments of the target machine.

 performs a backend-specific builtin.

-memory dependency
+mem memory dependency

 … additional inputs (oparity_variable)

-memory result
+M memory result

-kind of builtin
+ir_builtin_kind kind kind of builtin

-method type for the builtin call
+ir_type* type method type for the builtin call

 Flags: uses_memory